 - Should not be neglected in this disease.

-- No remedy has dryness of the lips as a symptom of hepatic disorder more marked than Bryonia, and this is often one of the first symptom of diabetes.
+- No remedy has dryness of the lips as a symptom of hepatic disorder more marked than Bryonia, and this is often one of the first symptoms of diabetes.

 - There is a persistent bitter taste, the patient is languid, morose and dispirited, thirst may not be extreme nor the appetite voracious, the patient may lose strength through inability to eat.

-- Copious, frequent urine, which is sour and odorless or sour or pungent, great thirst for cold drinks; great tendency to take cold.
+- Copious, frequent urine, which is sour and odourless or sour or pungent, great thirst for cold drinks; great tendency to take cold.

 - Homeopathic medicine for diabetes mellitus having profuse urination; has to wait for sometime before urine flows, and must force out the last drops with hands; sensation as if drops were falling from the heart; sensation as if anus and a part of urethra were filled up by a hard round ball; mouth and throat dry with intense thirst.